btan8/testrepo/README.md

 # testrepo
 practicing git
 A line I wrote on my local computer
-A line from Rstudiotesting credentials caching
+A line from Rstudio
+Testing credentials caching
+Adding another line to test Rstudio again